To access your official course details for the year you started your degree, please visit the handbook

-Deakin’s Bachelor of Environmental Science (Honours) provides you with exposure to a range of possible career paths and a deep understanding of your chosen discipline through research exploration in areas including environmental management and sustainability; ecological risk assessment, wildlife and conservation biology; behaviour, ecology, evolution, and, ecophysiology; marine and freshwater biology; and fisheries and aquaculture.
+Deakin’s Bachelor of Environmental Science (Honours) provides you with exposure to a range of possible career paths and an understanding of your chosen discipline through research in areas including environmental management and sustainability; ecological risk assessment; wildlife and conservation biology; behaviour, ecology, evolution, and, ecophysiology; marine and freshwater biology; and fisheries and aquaculture.

 Campuses by intake

 Campus availability varies per semester.
 This means that a course offered in Semester 1 may not be offered in the same location for Semester 2.
 Read more to learn where this course will be offered throughout the year.

 - Start date: January